subconcept-labs/ulangi/README.md

 ## Introduction
 **Ulangi** makes it easy for you to manage and create flash cards to learn languages.
 It comes with built-in dictionaries, translators, built-in TTS, image search engine and more.
 You can use different learning methods to memorize them, such as spaced repetition, writing, quiz and more...

-This framework can be optimized to learn a specific language.
-For example, we used to this to develop **Jizhu** app, which is specifically for learning Mandarin.

 ---

 ## Main apps